Learning to Cook Quick, Easy and Healthy Vegan Meals at Worden Farms in Punta Gorda, Fla.

 Anyone who knows me knows I’m a carnivore and that probably won’t change but having seen Food, Inc. and learning more about where our food comes from (Do you know how many of our vegetables are genetically modified?) and how it’s processed (Do you know how many different cows can be in a hamburger?), the more I’m interested in a vegetable-based diet.

-Plus, since I’m aging I know I need to lose weight and control things as cholesterol and sugar levels.
+Plus, since I’m aging I know I need to lose weight and control things as cholesterol-lowering-info and sugar levels.
 Doing it naturally makes more sense than synthetic medication.